instantOS/instantos.github.io/archive/imosid.md

 ## Metafiles

-Some file formats do not allow for comments either because they have no defined comment syntax or because the application using the the file automatically removes comments (*glances in the direction of flameshot and whatever cfg parser it is using*).
+Some file formats do not allow for comments either because they have no defined comment syntax or because the application using the file automatically removes comments (*glances in the direction of flameshot and whatever cfg parser it is using*).
 In order to support imosid management for files without comments metadata, imosid records information about them in a separate